 Evidence Produces Changed Lives

 How important is Christ’s resurrection?
 Again, without it there is no Christianity.
 So, if His resurrection can be refuted, Christianity can be refuted.
 Many attempts have been made to explain away the resurrection.
-Yet they all fail, because the accounts we have are some of the best attested histories ever written.
-We have more solid evidence for the life, death, and resurrection of Christ then any other ancient event.
+Yet they all fail, because the accounts we have are some of the best-attested histories ever written.
+We have more solid evidence for the life, death, and resurrection of Christ than any other ancient event.